hyemin1/patternanalysis/README.md

 - in 2D data sets, ISOMAP and LE give poor results(instable outputs) since they are for higher dimensionalities.
 - in 3D data sets, all methods work.
 - MDS has in general slowest speed.

+task2: MNIST Dimensionality Reduction
+- apply again the methods from task 1 at MNIST data sets
+- for 2d visualization, t-SNE is used